jamiebrn/planeturem/README.md

 <br/>

-**Planeturem is a game I wrote in C++ during a gap year.
-It is a building/crafting game that allows the player to travel between planets, as well as non-planet locations, such as a space station.
+**Planeturem is a procedurally generated building/crafting game I wrote in C++ from scratch on top of SDL2 and OpenGL during a gap year, allowing the player to travel between planets and non-planet locations, alone or with friends online.
 It is on [Steam](https://store.steampowered.com/app/3323260/Planeturem/), featuring full online multiplayer with Steam integration.**

 <br/>